Skip to content

 The goal of the BigConfig Workflow is to enable independent development of automation units while providing a structured way to compose them into complex pipelines.

 • tool-workflow: The fundamental unit.
 It renders templates and executes CLI tools (e.g., Terraform/OpenTofu, Ansible).
-It is driven by ::params.

 • comp-workflow: A high-level orchestrator that sequences multiple tool-workflows to create a unified lifecycle (e.g., create, delete).